List of video games featuring Spider-Man: Marvel: Avengers Alliance

 Spider-Man is a playable character in the Facebook game, Marvel: Avengers Alliance.

 Marvel: Avengers Alliance Tactics

 Spider-Man is a playable character in the Facebook game, Marvel: Avengers Alliance Tactics.

 Marvel Avengers: Battle for Earth

-Spider-Man appears as a playable character in the 2012 fighting game Marvel Avengers: Battle for Earth.
+Spider-Man appears as a playable character in the 2012 fighting game Marvel Avengers: Battle for Earth, voiced again by James Arnold Taylor.

 Marvel Heroes

 Spider-Man is a playable character in the MMORPG Marvel Heroes, voiced by Drake Bell reprising the role while Spider-Man wears his Modern costume, Christopher Daniel Barnes reprises his voice role while Spider-Man wears his Symbiote costume.

-LEGO Marvel's Avengers
+Lego Marvel's Avengers

 Spider-Man appeared as a free DLC character in Lego Marvel's Avengers in both classic, his civilian identity and his separate Marvel Cinematic Universe's first appearance costume from Captain America: Civil War, bundled with Iron Spider, Ben Reilly version of Scarlet Spider, Ultimate Miles Morales and Ultimate version Spider-Woman.